sfigg/commercialization-public/manufacture/desktop/features-on-demand-v2--capabilities.md

 When the PC needs a new feature, it can request the feature package from Windows Update.

-OEMs can also preinstall FODs into a Windows image in two different ways.
-FODs can be added with DISM, using the `/add-capability` command-line option.
-This method downloads features from Windows Update and adds them to the image.
-Alternatively, FOD .cab packages, available on the FOD ISOs, can be added to a Windows image by using DISM with the `/add-package` command-line option.
-This method doesn't require internet connectivity, as the packages are available offline.
+OEMs can preinstall FODs into a Windows image by leveraging DISM with the `/Add-Capability` option.
+By default, `/Add-Capability` downloads features from Windows Update and adds them to the image.
+You can use the `/Source` and `/LimitAccess` options to tell Windows where to download features from:

+- /Source: Allows you to choose a location where the capability source files are located.
+You can use multiple /Source arguments.

+- /LimitAccess: Tells DISM to not check Windows Update or Windows Server Update Services for the capability source files.

 Unlike previous feature packs, Features on Demand can be applicable to multiple Windows builds, and can be added using DISM without knowing the build number.
 Always use Features on Demand that match the architecture of the operating system.
 Adding Features on Demand of the wrong architecture might not return an error immediately, but will likely cause functionality issues in the operating system.